SweetPinkMilkTea/shenzhia/README.md

 ### API

-Shenzhia needs additional resources outside of python related to you.
+BSBot needs additional resources outside of python related to you.
 These consist of:
 - A Discord Bot Token gotten while creating your bot in [Discords Developer Platform](https://discord.com/developers)
 - A Brawl Stars API Token via their [Webpage](https://developer.brawlstars.com/#/)
 > [!NOTE]
 > The API requires your bot host's IP.
 If it's IP changes, you have to regenerate your key.
 >
-> Shenzhia will notify you either when starting the bot or if a request fails because of this.
+> BSBot will notify you either when starting the bot or if a request fails because of this.

 - A Sentry DSN for capturing any exceptions that may occur.
 Create a new project [on their site](https://sentry.io) and select *Python*.
 Skip the Framework selection and just copy the string shown after `dsn=`.

 > [!WARNING]
-> You can use the bot without Sentry's service, this however requires editing Shenzhia's code.
+> You can use the bot without Sentry's service, this however requires editing BSBot's code.

 - An OpenAI API Key for using the `/gpt` command.
 You may skip this if you don't intent on using the feature or have no way of obtaining a key.

 ### Custom Emojis
-Custom Emojis are an integral part of Shenzhia by visualizing a lot of data in a more digestible format than simply dumping text everywhere.
+Custom Emojis are an integral part of BSBot by visualizing a lot of data in a more digestible format than simply dumping text everywhere.
 However, for them to function, they have to be set first.

 A bot can use an emoji reference (e.g. `<:bingus:1228965645262258207>`) to display custom emojis.